john-lyne/john-lyne.github.io/_pages/cv.md

 ======
 <img src="/images/uwaterloo.png" alt="drawing" width="100"/>

-* September 2020 - Present: **Graduate Research Assistant**, University of Waterloo, Waterloo, ON
+* September 2020 - Present, **Graduate Research Assistant**, University of Waterloo, Waterloo, ON
   * Volumetric super-resolution of turbulent fluid velocity fields
   * Development of generative adversarial networks with physics enforced regularization for fluid synthesis
   * Employment of self-organizing maps for turbulent structure clustering

 <img src="/images/navblue.png" alt="drawing" width="200"/>

-* May 2018 - December 2018: **Data Analyst**, Navblue an Airbus Company, Miami, FL
+* May 2018 - December 2018, **Data Analyst**, Navblue an Airbus Company, Miami, FL
   * Business case development for a novel runway safety product
   * Data analysis of flight data for runway safety and airspace management teams
   * Provided tutorials to employees to demonstrate the benefits of Airbus' new big data platform